Purposes and roles of the Development Review Advisory Committee

 - DRAC meets on the third Thursday of each month, from 8 to 10 a.m., traditionally in City offices at 1900 SW 4th Avenue.
-However, due to current public health restrictions, all meetings are held online via Zoom.
+However, all meetings are currently held online via Zoom.
 All meetings of the committee are open to the public.

 - Members serve a term of three years with the possibility of renewing for a second three-year term.

 - Members are expected to attend and participate in meetings consistently.
 Members are expected to prepare for meetings on their own time and arrive ready to discuss meeting materials and agenda items.
 Meeting materials are typically sent two to three days in advance.

 - DRAC establishes regular and ad hoc subcommittees to work in-depth on particular areas of interest.
 Subcommittees meet outside of the full DRAC meeting.
 Participation in subcommittees is voluntary and optional for DRAC members.

 Those who serve on this advisory body are considered to be public officials, which means that you must serve fairly and ethically.
 We will provide training on this once you are appointed.
 Part of following Oregon's government ethics laws means you must tell the group when you or a relative may financially benefit (or avoid fees) by your recommendations.
 This is called a "conflict of interest."
 If you tell us about potential conflicts of interest, that does not mean you cannot serve.
 In fact, many committees have members with potential conflicts of interest.
 We appreciate your inclusion of possible conflicts of interest on the form included with the application.

 Applications are due no later than 11:59 p.m. on Sunday, Oct.
 15, 2023.

 To talk with someone about this opportunity or to receive assistance completing the application, please contact the committee's staff liaison, Mark Fetters, at firstname.lastname@example.org or 503-823-6351.